graphile/crystal/examples/forum/tutorial.md

 See how we had to grant permissions on every single Postgres object we have defined so far?
 Postgres permissions work as a whitelist and not a blacklist, so therefore no one has more access then you explicitly give them.
 Let’s walk through the grants:

 1. `grant usage on schema forum_example to forum_example_anonymous, forum_example_person`: First we say that anonymous users (`forum_example_anonymous`) and logged in users (`forum_example_person`) may use the objects in the `forum_example` schema.
-This does not mean that those roles can use anything they want in the schema, it just allows the roles to know the schema even exists in the first place.
-Also note that we did not grant usage permissions for the `forum_example_private` schema.
+This does not mean that those roles can use anything they want in the schema, it just allows the roles to know the schema exists.
+Also note that we did not grant usage for the `forum_example_private` schema.
 2. `grant select on table forum_example.person to forum_example_anonymous, forum_example_person`: Next we give anonymous users and logged in users the ability to read all of the rows in the `forum_example.person` table.
 3. `grant update, delete on table forum_example.person to forum_example_person`: Here we give *only* logged in users the ability to update and delete rows from the `forum_example.person` table.
 This means that anonymous users can never update or delete a person.
-However, also note that users can update and delete all rows in the table with just a grant.
+However, it does mean that users can update and delete any rows in the table.
 We will fix this later.
 4. `grant select ...` and `grant insert, update, delete ...`: We do the same thing with these two grants as we did with the grants above.
 The only difference here is that we also give signed in users the ability to `insert` into `forum_example.post`.
 We do not allow anyone to insert directly into `forum_example.person`, instead users should use the `forum_example.register_person` function.
-5. `grant usage on sequence forum_example.post_id_seq to forum_example_person`: When a user creates a new `forum_example.post` because we use the `serial` data type for the `id` column, they will also need to get the next value in the `forum_example.post_id_seq`.
-Therefore, we must grant them permission to use the sequence as well.
+5. `grant usage on sequence forum_example.post_id_seq to forum_example_person`: When a user creates a new `forum_example.post` they will also need to get the next value in the `forum_example.post_id_seq` because we use the `serial` data type for the `id` column.
 A sequence also exists for our person table (`forum_example.person_id_seq`), but since we are only creating people through `forum_example.register_person` and that function specifies `security definer`, we don’t need to grant access to the person id sequence.
 6. `grant execute ...`: We have to give the anonymous user and logged in users access to all of the Postgres functions we define.
 All of the functions are executable by both types of users, except `forum_example.register_person` which we only let anonymous users execute.
 There’s no need for logged in users to register a new user!

 This provides basic permissions for all of our Postgres objects, but as we mentioned before users can update and delete all and any persons or posts.
 For obvious reasons we don’t want this, so let’s define row level security next.

 ### Row Level Security
 In Postgres 9.5 (released January 2016) [Row Level Security (RLS)](https://www.postgresql.org/docs/9.6/static/ddl-rowsecurity.html) was introduced.
-RLS allows us to specify access to the data in our Postgres databases on a row level instead of a table level like the [`GRANT`](https://www.postgresql.org/docs/9.6/static/sql-grant.html) command.
+RLS allows us to specify access to the data in our Postgres databases on a row level instead of a table level.
 In order to enable row level security on our tables we first need to run the following:

 ```sql
 alter table forum_example.person enable row level security;
 alter table forum_example.post enable row level security;
 ```

 Before running these commands, the `forum_example_person` and `forum_example_anonymous` roles could see every row in the table with a `select * from forum_example.person` query.
-Now they can’t.
-By enabling row level security, our roles don’t have any access to read or write to a table that you don’t explicitly give.
-So how do we give permission to select rows?
-With the [`CREATE POLICY`](https://www.postgresql.org/docs/9.6/static/sql-createpolicy.html) command.
-To allow users to read all of the rows in our tables again, we create the following policies:
+After running these two commands those same roles can’t.
+By enabling row level security, our roles don’t have any access to read or write to a table that you don’t explicitly give, so to re-enable access to all the rows we will define RLS policies with the [`CREATE POLICY`](https://www.postgresql.org/docs/9.6/static/sql-createpolicy.html) command.

 ```sql
 create policy select_person on forum_example.person for select